mattermost/docs/source/install/cloud-changelog.md

 ### Bug Fixes
  - Fixed an issue where drafts would persist after sending an ``@here`` mention in the right-hand side.
- - Fixed an issue where the "New messages" toast appeared on channels that were completely visible.
+ - Fixed an issue where the **New messages** toast appeared on channels that were completely visible.
- - Fixed an UI issue related to profile popover on channel member search in right hand side panel.
+ - Fixed an UI issue related to profile popover on channel member search in the right hand pane.

 ### Known Issues
  - Boards public links that follow the URL schema `/boards/public/...` will not work after this update.
 They can either be regenerated through the application by going to the board and selecting the **Share** button at the top right, or they can be obtained by replacing the `/boards/public/` part of the URL with `/plugins/focalboard/`.